 - Boston Natural Historical Park - On April 18, 1775, Paul Revere crossed the Charles River by rowboat and rode to Lexington, warning every house along the way that the British were coming with hostile intentions, setting the stage for the start of the American Revolution.
 This Boston-based National Historical Park provides information about this and many other events in the history of the American Revolution through tours, lectures, costumed programs, exhibits, and publications.
 There are various sites to visit, including the Charlestown Navy Yard, Bunker Hill Monument, Faneuil Hall, and the downtown visitor center.
 From mid-April through November, rangers conduct walking tours of the downtown portion of Boston's Freedom Trail, or you can explore on your own the sites where the American Revolution began.

-- Cape Cod Maritime Museum - Based in Hyannis, this newly revamped museum with its exhibits and artifacts, educational programs (even boat building classes), and a new outdoor Climb Aboard Park allows audiences of all ages to learn about and enjoy Cape Cod's maritime culture and history.
+- Cape Cod Maritime Museum - Based in Hyannis, this maritime museum with its exhibits and artifacts, educational programs (even boat building classes), and an outdoor Climb Aboard Park allows audiences of all ages to learn about and enjoy Cape Cod's maritime culture and history.
+The April vacation classes for children age 5-12 provide opportunities to play pirate, learn how to make maps, create seashell crafts, and become familiar with animals, like sharks and maritime birds.

 - New Bedford Whaling Museum - This museum offers a glimpse into the history of the whaling industry of New Bedford (and its effect on the region and the world) with an extensive library of whaling logbooks and journals, marine art and literature, and even whale skeletons, including the world's largest mammal—the blue whale.
-Vacation weeks for children feature whale-related activities and programs, such as making your own scrimshaw or taking a guided tour through Imagining Moby, a collection devoted entirely to the great novel, Moby-Dick.
+School vacation weeks feature whale-related activities and programs, such as making your own scrimshaw or taking a guided tour through many of the exhibits, including Whales Today, which explores methods for finding and identifying whales, understanding survival threats, and advancing conservation efforts.
 Families can also climb aboard the largest ship model in existence—an 89-foot, half-scale model of the Lagoda, which was constructed right in the museum.

 - New England Pirate Museum - At this Salem museum, you can discover how the notorious pirate captains, Billy the Kidd, Blackbeard, and Bellamy, rambled around the waters of New England.
 You can also enjoy a guided walking tour to see authentic pirate treasures, visit a colonial seaport, board a pirate ship, and explore an 80-foot cave.

 - Peabody Essex Museum - Also in Salem, visit this museum and partake in their programs and activities to learn about history, art, science, and the natural world.
-One particular marine exhibit, Written on the Waves: Shipboard Journals and Logbooks, explores the recordings of 18th-century sea captains as they voyaged around the globe accounting their sea adventures.
 See the Families page for a family-friendly Gallery Discovery Kit and details on programs especially for kids.

-- Plimoth Plantation - At this living history site, families can partake in good ole-fashioned activities and hands-on opportunities, such as weaving a reed basket at the coastal Wampanoag homesite, hauling manure at the 17th century English maritime village, or hoisting the sails on the full-scale reproduction of the Mayflower.
+- Plimoth Plantation - At this living history site, families can partake in good ole-fashioned activities and hands-on opportunities, such as weaving a reed basket at the coastal Wampanoag homesite, hauling manure at the 17th century English maritime village, or hoisting the sails on the full-scale reproduction of the Mayflower (note: the Mayflower II is being restored and will return to the Plymouth waterfront in 2019).
 While at the Plantation, you can also check out livestock and historic breeds of animals typically found on a Colonial farm or visit the Visitor Center where kids can try on Colonial clothes and play Native-American games.
-Check out their Just for Kids link for online activities and additional information on school vacation activities.
+Check out their Just for Kids link for online activities and additional information on activities for kids, scouts, and families.

 - USS Constitution - At the Charlestown Navy Yard, you can climb aboard the USS Constitution (aka Old Ironsides), the world's oldest commissioned warship afloat.
 Learn about the United States Navy and America's naval heritage through historic demonstrations or take a tour to hear about the history of the ship and why Old Ironsides is still around today.